-Mr. Serrano, 62, Filipino, has been an independent director of the Bank since March 2019.
-Mr. Serrano was part of the Audit & Business Advisory Group and a partner of SGV & Co - Corporate Finance Consulting Group.
-He is currently in the financial advisory practice with clients mostly in the private sector.
-He likewise serves as an independent director of 2Go Group, Inc., Axelum Resources Corp., Pacific Online Systems Inc., Anglo Philippine Holdings Inc, and a director in MRT Development Corporation.
-His past experience includes, among others, directorships in Atlas Mining & Development Corporation, Metro Global Holdings Group, Travellers Hotels Philippines, Inc. (Resorts World), MJCI Investments, Inc., United Paragon Mining Corp., Sagittarius Mining Corporation, and Philippine Veterans Bank.
-Mr. Serrano holds a Bachelor of Science degree in Commerce (Major in Accounting) from the Polytechnic University of the Philippines and has a Master's in Business Administration degree from the Harvard Graduate School of Business.
+Mr. Laurito E. Serrano has been an independent director of the Bank since March 20, 2019.
+Mr. Serrano was part of the Audit & Business Advisory Group and a partner of SGV & Co - Corporate Finance Consulting Group before joining companies in general finance and special project functions.
+He is currently in the financial advisory practice with clients mostly in the private sector and has over 30 years of experience in the management and execution of engagements involving fund raising, business/asset acquisitions, public offerings, securitization, and project development works.
+His past experience also includes, among others, directorships in Metro Global Holdings Group, Metro Rail Transit Group, Travellers Hotels Philippines, Inc. (Resorts World), MJCI Investments, Inc., United Paragon Mining Corp., Sagittarius Mining Corporation, APC Group, Inc., and Philippine Veterans Bank.
+Mr. Serrano holds a Bachelor of Science degree in Commerce (Major in Accounting) from the Polytechnic University of the Philippines and has a Master's degree in Business Administration from the Harvard Graduate School of Business.

-Erika Fille T. Legara, Ph.D.

-Ms. Legara, 38, Filipino has been an independent director of the Bank since July 2022.
-She is a scientist, educator, and an advisor on data science and artificial intelligence (AI), data and AI strategy and governance, infrastructure, and education.
+Ms. Erika Fille T. Legara, Ph.D. has been an independent director of the Bank since July 2022.
+She is a scientist, educator, and an advisor on data science and artificial intelligence (Al). data and AI strategy and governance, infrastructure, and education.
 She holds the following positions at the Asian Institute of Management (AIM): Associate Professor of Data Science; Founding Director of the Master of Science in Data Science Program; Deputy Director and Senior Scientist of the Analytics, Computing, and Complex Systems Laboratory; and Aboitiz Chair in Data Science.
+She is also a Fellow with the Institute of Corporate Directors (Philippines).
 Prior to joining AIM in 2017, Ms. Legara was a scientist at ASTAR, Singapore, where she worked closely with government institutions and the industry sector on different R&D initiatives.
 She is a TOYM and TOWNS awardee and received the National Academy of Science and Technology Outstanding Young Scientist award in 2020.
 She is an Asia 21 Young Leader (Class of 2022).
 Ms. Legara graduated cum laude from the University of the Philippines, Diliman with the degree of BS in Physics.
 She obtained her MS and PhD in Physics also from the same university.
-She also took up Leading Smart Policy Design at JF Kennedy School of Government, Harvard University, and Executive Education in 2021.
+She also took up Leading Smart Policy Design at JF Kennedy School of Government, Harvard University, Executive Education in 2021 and completed the London School of Economics and Political Sciences program on Ethics for AI in March 2023.
+She was also a resource person in the Asian Dialogues on Al Accountability Workshop (Singapore Management University-Microsoft) in April 2023.